ixnewton/screen_man/README.md

  A second functiality maintains synchronisation of the screen brightness using 'brightness()'. scree_man.sh remains running to allow this to work.

+ If this script is added in Autostart > Login Scripts (KDE5 system settings) then it will work in the background adjusting/synchronising brightness on the second screen.

  This script may be the basis of your solution where different screens and touch devices are in use including stylus pens.

  Identify your screen names using